-What does that mean?
-It means it will be much more attractive to establish a new small business in Laurel’s downtown and waterfront area, upgrade an existing business, fix up a historic home, or build new ones.
+What does Laurel’s DDD designation mean?
+It means it is now much more attractive to establish a new small business in Laurel’s downtown and waterfront area, upgrade an existing business, fix up a historic home, or build new ones.
 The 71-acre Downtown Development District includes the proposed Ramble waterfront development, the commercial businesses in and around Market Street, and historic homes south to 6th Street.
 The western boundary is the railroad tracks, and the eastern boundary is Pine Street.

-Downtown Development Districts are an initiative of Gov. Jack Markell to attract investment and redevelopment to Delaware’s towns.
+Downtown Development Districts were an initiative of former Gov. Jack Markell, carried on by Gov. John Carney, to attract investment and redevelopment to Delaware’s towns.
 A successful application is based on three factors – need and impact (50 percent); the actual plan for the designated district (30 percent); and the incentives the local government is willing to offer (20 percent).
 In turn, the state will offer a 20 percent rebate on qualified investments by a developer, nonprofit, homeowner or business.

 Laurel has the lowest Median Household Income – $33,387 – in the state, but it also has accomplished much along its Broad Creek waterfront, as the application details.
 The town is in a great position to continue its rebirth.
 Laurel’s application focuses not just on commercial revitalization but on a comprehensive approach to rehabilitating the district’s aging homes and rental properties.